duckietown/docs-brown/book/doc-sky/40-sensors-project/70-checkoff.md

 You will be asked to answer one of the following questions:

 1. What types of measurements does the flight controller report in order to describe the orientation of the drone?
 What do we do to these measurements and why?
-2. How does optical flow allow us to estimate the planar speed of the drone?
+2. How does optical flow allow us to estimate the planar velocity of the drone?
 Why do we need to fly over a textured surface?
-3. Why do we have a state_callback in student_analyze_phase.py?
+3. Why do we have a `state_callback` in `student_analyze_phase.py`?
 What do we do with the state information?